EvoSyndicate/PlantColorUpkeep/elephants.md

 Be careful around elephant kids.

 Sometimes an elephant does a double yield, you have to match your pupils to their horns.

+Some of the stuff in the scenery is scanning the water horizon with your ears.
+Or trying to match your forehead with their forehead, this is known as a "puck".